kaesekarl/manim-slides-null-template/README.md

 **Author:** Kaesekarl
 This is a framework for creating slides with Manim.
 It uses the [manim library](https://github.com/3b1b/manim) to render the Animations and Slides.
 It also uses the [manim-slides](https://github.com/jeertmans/manim-slides) library to create the Presentation itself.
+The Design is heavily influenced by [karlosos LaTeX-Beamer Template](https://github.com/karlosos/zut-fibeamer).

 ## Installation
 Please follow the instructions for Manim and Manim-Slides.
 This framework comes with pipenv-files, so you can use